itsjacobian8/itsjacobian8/README.md

 My educational background is in Chemical Engineering, both Bachelor's and PhD.
 Bachelor's degree was completed at the University of Toronto and PhD at the University of Ottawa.

-My PhD thesis was on the <em>Impact of Fluids Distribution System on Bubble Column Hydrodynamics.</em> Bubble columns are encountered in energy, biochemical and metallurgical processes where intimate contact between a gas and a liquid is desired.
+My PhD thesis was on the <a href="http://dx.doi.org/10.20381/ruor-26644"><em>Impact of Fluids Distribution System on Bubble Column Hydrodynamics.</em></a> Bubble columns are encountered in energy, biochemical and metallurgical processes where intimate contact between a gas and a liquid is desired.
 Internals such as gas-liquid distributors provide additional means for enhancing the contact betweeen the phases.

 <h3>Research Interests</h3>